shah-jalal/kubeadm-cluster/docs/02-compute-resources.md

 ## Deleting the cluster

-If using KodeKloud playground, this isn't strictly necessary as resources will be deleted when the playground ends.

 If you are using your own account, this is *crucial* as you will be billed for the resources created until you delete them - unless of course you want to keep it around and pay.
 Recall that this is *not* a production hardened installation and could pose a security risk to your account if you leave it lying around.

 To delete